 This is a lap chole case.
 (Miller & Zois has two verdicts in these cases this year totaling $2 million.
 We know these cases all too well.)
 Plaintiff went to the emergency room because of severe stomach pain.
-After waiting for 2 hours in the emergency room, Plaintiff decided to leave without seeing a doctor.
-His stomach pain got worse and 11 days later Plaintiff went back to the emergency room.
+After waiting for 2 hours in the emergency room, Plaintiff left without seeing a doctor.
+His stomach pain got worse and, 11 days later, the Plaintiff went back to the emergency room.
 This time he waited and was diagnosed with an inflamed gallbladder.

 This is probably true.
 But the obvious problem with this defense was that it was based on actions by Plaintiff that occurred well before he came under the Doctor’s care.
 Plaintiff’s counsel repeatedly tried to block the defense but the Circuit Court allowed defense counsel full use of it.
 The jury eventually ruled in favor of the Doctor, specifically on the issue of contributory negligence.
 Plaintiff’s counsel appealed arguing that it was both improper and prejudicial for the Circuit Court to allow the contributory negligence defense.